gregobad/craigslist-replication-code-and-data/README.md

 1. GfK-MRI Survey of the American Consumer.
 These data are used in the analysis of self-reported newspaper reading (reported in Table 6(a)).
 Contact `Adriane.Heimann@mrisimmons.com` for licensing inquiries.

 1. National Annenberg Election Survey (NAES) restricted data.
+These data are used in the analysis of self-reported newspaper reading (reported in Table 6(b)).
 [Visit the NAES home page to request access.](https://www.annenbergpublicpolicycenter.org/political-communication/naes/)

 1. Comscore web traffic panel.
 These data are used in the analysis of visits to the Craigslist.org domain (Figure 4).
 Contact `zzz@comscore.com` for licensing inquiries.